dipy/dipy/doc/index.rst

 Announcements
 *************

-- The creators of Dipy will attend both ISMRM and HBM 2015.
+- The creators of Dipy_ will attend both ISMRM and HBM 2015.
 Come and meet us!
-- **dipy 0.8.0** released, January 2015.
+- **dipy 0.8.0** released, 6 January, 2015.
+- Dipy_ will be an exhibitor in HBM 2015.
 - `Dipy paper`_ accepted in Frontiers of Neuroinformatics, 22 January, 2014.
 - **Dipy 0.7.1** Released!, 16 January, 2014.
 - **Dipy 0.7.0** Released!, 23 December, 2013.